eshanbehal/Youtube-Player/readme.md

 2. at first found it difficult to get the google api key for the app but steps can be found on google documentation site itself.

+3. jst added code for the oninitializefailue method.here i have used googles error dialog to help users sort out some of their problems themselves.

+   more info on youtubeinitialization result : https://developers.google.com/youtube/android/player/reference/com/google/android/youtube/player/YouTubeInitializationResult